VaxobjanovDev/Memo-Game/README.md

-# Getting Started with Create React App
+# Simple game with React js

+Practise with React js Memo game and you can play this game

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).